Hi-PACE/hipace/docs/source/run/parameters.rst

       * ``<laser name>.iteration`` (`int`) optional (default `0`)
           Iteration of the openPMD file to be read in.

-      Option: ``parser``, the laser is initialized with the expression of the complex envelope function.
+      ``parser``: the laser is initialized with the expression of the complex envelope function.

       * ``<laser name>.laser_real(x,y,z)`` optional (`string`) (default `""`)
           Expression for the real part of the laser envelope in `x, y, z`.